bluefoxlee/esphome-daikin-s21/README.md

 # esphome-daikin-s21

+:warning: Consider [asund's fork](https://github.com/asund/esphome-daikin-s21), which may be better-maintained than this one.

 ESPHome component to control Daikin indoor mini-split units with s21 ports.

 Many thanks to the work by [revk][1] on the fantastic [Faikin][2] project, which